armory/documentation/_operator_reference/canary.md

 ```

 - `name`: prometheus
-  - `enabled`: false
+  - `enabled`: true or false
   - `accounts`:
-      - `name`: abc
+      - `name`:
         - `endpoint`:
-          - `baseUrl`: abc # The base URL to the Prometheus server.
+          - `baseUrl`: (*Required*) The base URL to the Prometheus server.
-        - `username`: abc # A basic auth username.
+        - `username`: A basic auth username.
-        - `password`: abc # A basic auth password.
+        - `password`: A basic auth password.
-        - `usernamePasswordFile`: creds # The path to a file containing "username:password".
+        - `usernamePasswordFile`: The path to a file containing "username:password".
-        - `supportedTypes`: # One of: METRICS_STORE, METRICS_STORE, OBJECT_STORE
+        - `supportedTypes`: One of: METRICS_STORE, METRICS_STORE, OBJECT_STORE
             - METRICS_STORE
             - CONFIGURATION_STORE
             - OBJECT_STORE
-  - `metadataCachingIntervalMS`: 60000 # Number of milliseconds to wait in between caching the names of available metric types (for use in building canary configs; Default: 60000).
+  - `metadataCachingIntervalMS`: Number of milliseconds to wait in between caching the names of available metric types (for use in building canary configs; Default: 60000).
   -
 ### SignalFX